In this guide

 Key takeaway: The 2026 FIFA World Cup (USA/Mexico/Canada) will be the most traded sporting event in prediction market history.
 Early prediction market odds have Brazil, France, and England as co-favourites, with host nation USA as a value dark horse.

 The 2026 FIFA World Cup commences in June across the United States, Mexico, and Canada — marking the inaugural 48-team format in World Cup competition.
-Prediction markets are already establishing winner probabilities, group stage results, and player-specific markets well in advance of the tournament.
+Prediction markets are already establishing winner probabilities, group-stage outcomes, and individual athlete markets well in advance of the tournament.

 Current prediction market odds (as of May 2026)